 Daikon, a non-starchy vegetable, has minimal amounts of carbohydrates, making it an ideal vegetable for people with diabetes to include as part of their diet.
 It has been noted in research that eating radishes such as daikon may prevent blood sugar spikes by slowing down carbohydrate absorption.

 Cooking with Daikon

 There are many ways to serve white radishes—cooked or raw.
-Raw daikon works really well in salads and slaws, as a side dish for summer picnics or thinly sliced and pickled for sandwiches that need a pick-me-up (a classic Vietnamese banh mi sandwich is typically topped with pickled carrots and daikon, for example).
+Raw daikon works well in salads and slaws, as a side dish for summer picnics or thinly sliced and pickled for sandwiches that need a pick-me-up (a classic Vietnamese banh mi sandwich is typically topped with pickled carrots and daikon, for example).
 It's also great in stir-fries cooked with meat—cooking radishes yields soft, starchy chunks similar to potatoes.
 EatingWell has several recipes to try with daikon and if you're feeling adventurous, you can swap out regular radishes for the Japanese root.